 The design of caravans has moved on by leaps and bounds in recent years.
 With the advent of things like fixed beds and Alde wet heating, they are much more homely, and they are still evolving today.
+It’s not just the best makes of caravans that are showing these innovations either.
+Caravan awning manufacturers are also getting inventive, as one of the options in our guide shows – and it’s an option which will be ideal for fans of winter caravanning.

-The best caravan for innovation is:
+The best innovation in caravanning:

 Knaus Yaseo 500DK